mujaSR20/mujaSR20/README.md

 ---

 ## Objective
 To learn and connect, improve by trial and learn from mistakes while holding my values as a person.
-Aiming to be an Security Analyst as I walk on my journey.
+Aiming to be an Security Analyst as I walk on the path I created for myself.

 ## Skills & learning